|Greg Lovelady Biography|

 Many words have been used to describe the tenure of Greg Lovelady as head coach at Wright State--unprecedented, never before, first time ever.
 Yes, these words are all true, but it didn't happen over night.

 Greg Lovelady was named as the fifth head baseball coach in Wright State history on August 28, 2013.

-In 2015, Lovelady guided the Raiders to new heights as Wright State won a record 43 games and advanced to the NCAA regional finals against host Illinois after beating Ohio and Notre Dame.
+In 2015, Lovelady guided the Raiders to new heights as Wright State won a then-record 43 games and advanced to the NCAA regional finals against host Illinois after beating Ohio and Notre Dame.
 11 Raiders were honored by the Horizon League, including Andrew Elliott being named Relief Pitcher of the Year and Gabe Snyder selected as the Freshman of the Year.
 Elliott was later drafted by the Baltimore Orioles.